EvanthiaLefa/burger-store-project-react/README.md

 # burger-store-project-react
-A project about practicing skills in react
+A project about practicing skills in react.
+Is in progress